environmentallyconsciouscoder/data_visualisation_assignment/README.md

 4. **Line Chart**
 5. **Scatter Plot**

-Various visualizations will be generated to highlight the diverse capabilities of Matplotlib, each providing insights into different aspects of the earthquake dataset.

 ## Data Analysis and Conclusions

 Following the creation of visualizations, an in-depth analysis of the dataset will be conducted.
 The goal is to identify patterns, correlations, or any noteworthy insights within the earthquake data.